Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 Rotates the server certificate to one signed by the Certificate Authority (CA) version previously added with the addServerCA method.
 For instances that have enabled Certificate Authority Service (CAS) based server CA, please use RotateServerCertificate to rotate the server certificate.
 */
 await gapi.client.sql.instances.rotateServerCa({
   instance: 'instance',
   project: 'project',
 });

+/*
+Rotates the server certificate version to one previously added with the addServerCertificate method.
+For instances not using Certificate Authority Service (CAS) server CA, please use RotateServerCa instead.
+*/
+await gapi.client.sql.instances.RotateServerCertificate({
+  instance: 'instance',
+  project: 'project',
+});